 The course was awarded the CILIP Seal of Recognition by the Chartered Institute of Library and Information Professionals in acknowledgement of its relevance in the information field.
-The Seal is now discontinued but and the Society is currently a CILIP recognised CPD Information Provider.
+The Seal is now discontinued but the Society is currently a CILIP Supplier Partner.

 Hosted by Nelson Croom, who have a proven track record in providing training packages for professional organisations, the web-based platform offers seamless access to: